What are the key points in the outbreak to date?

 28 February 2020 Nigeria reports the first case of COVID-19 in sub-Saharan Africa.
 (1)

-The number of cases reported, and the countries with cases, has increased, with Iran and Italy particularly affected.
+Internationally, the number of cases reported, and the countries with cases, continued to increase with Iran and Italy particularly affected.

 11 March 2020 The WHO Director-General declared the COVID-19 outbreak a pandemic.
 (11)

-Resources for up to date information on the COVID-19 outbreak can be found in the See Also section of this step.
-The COVID-19 tracker includes updated numbers of cases worldwide.
+Resources for up to date case numbers for COVID-19 worldwide can be found in the See Also section of this step.
+The COVID-19 tracker includes comparisons of COVID-19 to other recent outbreaks.

 © London School of Hygiene & Tropical Medicine 2020